 - Log in with that account to any device you want.

-- Start watching iPlayer programming!
+- Start watching BBC iPlayer programming from USA and abroad!

 The process, as you can see, is fairly easy.
 If you follow our advice, especially the part about the VPNs, then you should have no problems whatsoever.